SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-hub.md

 ![17](img/17-ph.png)

 Select the **(2) Metadata** tab, then select your **(3)Project’s page**.
 Then select **(4)Access**, select the **(5)Teams** that should have access to the package. **(6)Send an invitation** to those teams.
 For the team’s best packages that are intended for broad consumption, **(7)Publish** to the Package Hub.

 If another team wants to use the `SecurityPython` package in their newProject, just add `SecurityPython` as a dependency for `newProject`.
 Now the user can see and use the `Encrypt` custom Gem.

 We have built and shared our package with a custom `Encrypt` Gem!

 ```!Information
 Coming soon:
 Administer using HubManager (coming post 3.2)
 Admin users can manage which packages show up on the PackageHub, and which users can access
 ```

 With Package Hub, Platform teams can build solutions once, and re-use the logic for additional cases.
 Errors can be handled just once.
 Updated Packages take advantage of logic updates and error-fixes.
 Data Analyst teams will build Pipelines faster by taking advantage of the building blocks - custom Gems, UDFs - provided by the Platform team.
 Or, Data Analyst teams might create their own building blocks!
 Everyone can create and share Pipeline components with Package Hub.
 We’d love to hear how your teams are creating, sharing, and even curating Packages.
-Drop us a line at contact.us@prophecy.io -  we would LOVE to hear your feedback!
+[Schedule](https://www.prophecy.io/request-a-demo) some time with us - we would LOVE to hear your feedback!

 ## FAQ